Logical Reasoning Practice Question and Answer

 - SingleChoice

-Q:Directions: In each question of below are two / three statements followed by two conclusions numbered I and II .
-You have to take the two / three given statements. to be true even if they seem to be at variance from commonly known facts and then decide which of the given conclusions logically follows from the given statements disregarding commonly known facts.
+Q:Direction : Following question consists of six statements followed by five conclusions.
+Consider the given statements to be true even if they seem to be at variance with commonly known facts.
+Read all the conclusions and then decide which of the given conclusions does not logically follow from the given statements using all statements together.

 Conclusions: